-The first thing to do if you want to work with us on your Deferred Action for Childhood Arrivals (DACA) application is to complete our screener, which takes about 10 minutes and determines if you are eligible to apply for DACA.
+If you want to work with us on your Deferred Action for Childhood Arrivals (DACA) application, the first thing you need to do is complete our screener.
+It takes about 10 minutes and determines if you are eligible to apply for DACA.
 If you are, it will register you in our system so we can get started.

-You can submit a DACA application to U.S. Citizenship and Immigration Services (USCIS) f you meet these requirements:
+You can submit a DACA application to U.S. Citizenship and Immigration Services (USCIS) if you meet these requirements:

 If you meet these requirements, we can help you with your DACA application paperwork for free.
 Click the Get Started button to begin the process.